Demographics of Dubai

 Here we have Iranian, Indian, and Pakistani workers and merchants who are at the coal face of the Dubai trade machine, Emirati women shopping in the souqs watched on by tourists from Oman, Saudi, Korea, China and the West.

-Embedded in this series of images is another contrast too.
+Embedded in this series is another contrast too.
 Some nationalities, particularly those from the East are literally honoured to have their image taken.
 It is common to be stopped as I walk the streets and docks, by men asking me to take their picture.
 Yet, for now, they live in a completely different society.
 One which has designed and implemented some of the most protective privacy laws in the world.
 In every aspect of creating and compiling this body of work, I have operated within a legal framework that is rigorously designed to preserve the ideals and individual rights of the most conservative groups in society against the modern intrusions of the paparazzi and social media.